Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 \subsection{FPGA Deployment Results}

 The performance of the deployed compiled QAT models on the Kria KV260 board is shown in Table \ref{tab:yolo_quantization} and matches the expected performance based on the GPU results, with little to no performance degradation observed.
 For our final model, we also visually illustrate the quality of the results with respect to a state-of-the-art GPU-based model.
 From simple visual inspection of these qualitative results (Fig. \ref{fig:qualitative_results}), our FPGA-deployed model shows similar levels of performance to the xView3-SAR first-place model.
 We note that the winning model shows slightly higher performance overall by missing fewer detections (false negatives), at the cost of a larger number of false positives.
 The winning model also shows slightly higher detection performance in near-shore areas, where our model misses more detections (contrast Fig. \ref{fig:qualitative_results}.b.2 vs c.2).
-However, it is important to note that our model is only 0.15\% of the size of the winning model (2.0 MB vs. 1294 MB, see Table \ref{tab:yolo_performance}).
+However, it is important to note that our model is only 0.15\% of the size of the winning model (Table \ref{tab:yolo_performance}).

-The power usage, efficiency, and throughput of the YOLOv8 model variants implemented on the Kria KV260 development board are presented in Table \ref{tab:fpga_results}.
-The SoC power measurements were collected using xlnx\_platformstats monitoring software with a 30-second sampling window and samples taken every 0.01 seconds (100 Hz sampling rate).
+The power usage, efficiency, throughput and external memory average bandwidth of the YOLOv8 model variants implemented on the Kria KV260 development board are presented in Table \ref{tab:fpga_results}, where we provide performance of both the `Full' pipeline implementations (including pre and post-processing) and of inference alone (`DPU').
+SoC power measurements were collected using xlnx\_platformstats monitoring software with a 30-second sampling window and samples taken every 0.01 seconds (100 Hz sampling rate).
 Average power consumption was calculated over the full inference period, while peak power represents the highest reading recorded during operation.
 When idle, the SoC has a baseline consumption of 4.1 watts.